timm/fun/docs/nb.md

 Why isn't Naive Bayes so naive?
 It turns other that
-such dependancies exist between attributes, then they alter the decision boundary by some amount &epsilon;.
+when  dependancies exist between attributes, then they alter the decision boundary by some amount &Epsilon;.
 [Domingos and Pazzani](http://engr.case.edu/ray_soumya/mlrg/optimality_of_nb.pdf)  have shown that
-As the number of dimensions grows, then the hypervolume of these &epsilons;s shrinks to a very small fraction  of the total attribute space.
+As the number of dimensions grows, then the hypervolume of these &Epsilons;s shrinks to a very small fraction  of the total attribute space.
 That is, the decisions made by a Naive Bayes classifier (that fretted about dependancies) is usually the same as an optimal Bayes classifier (that took those dependancies into account).